Day 1 UK - Delhi

 Day 8 Jaipur

 A morning of discovery takes you to the Amber Fort, a 17th century stronghold set high on a hill above the parched desert.
 Step inside to see the Temple of Kali, the Palace of Mirrors and the Hall of Pleasures.
-You'll also visit Jaipur's City Palace, with the elaborate façade of the Palace of the Winds just one highlight.Meals included: B,D
+You'll also visit Jaipur's City Palace this morning, with the elaborate façade of the Palace of the Winds just one highlight.Meals included: B,D

 Day 9 Jaipur - Bangalore